mlflow/mlflow/examples/gateway/huggingface/readme.md

 ## Querying the Gateway

 See the [example script](example.py) within this directory to see how to query the `falcon-7b-instruct` model that is served.

+## Setting the parameters of TGI

+When you make a request to MLFlow gateway, the information you provide in the request body will be sent to TGI.
+This gives you more control over the output you receive from TGI.
+However, it's important to note that you cannot turn off `details` and `decoder_input_details`, as they are necessary for MLFlow Gateway to work correctly.